hyzyla/pdfium/README.md

 📃 [Documentation](https://pdfium.js.org/docs/intro)

-Node.js wrapper for the PDFium library:
+TypeScript/JavaScript wrapper for the PDFium library:

 - ⬇️ [pdfium](https://pdfium.googlesource.com/pdfium/) - source code of the PDFium library, developed by Google and used in Chrome.
 - ⬇️ [pdfium-lib](https://github.com/paulocoutinhox/pdfium-lib) - project to compile PDFium library to multiple platforms, including WebAssembly.
 - 📍 [@hyzyla/pdfium](https://github.com/hyzyla/pdfium) - (you are here)
-  Node.js wrapper for the WebAssembly build of PDFium library.
+ TypeScript/JavaScript wrapper for the WebAssembly build of PDFium library.

 # Features
 -  📦 Zero dependencies - PDFium library is compiled to WebAssembly and bundled with the package.
 - 🚀 Fast - PDFium can be faster than PDF.js, because it's originally written in C++ and compiled to WebAssembly, while PDF.js is entirely written in JavaScript.
 - 🔒 Type-safe - TypeScript definitions are included.
+- 🗼 Works in browser and Node.js

 ## Installation